gpdm/TPC-DOS-TCPDiag/TTCP/README.md

 # Trumpet TCP for DOS Distribution

-Binary files of Trumpet TCP for DOS are not included by intention.
+Binary files of Trumpet TCP for DOS are included.

-When downloading this repositoring, fetch [tcp201.zip](https://web.archive.org/web/20040604013649/ftp://ftp.trumpet.com.au/tcp-abi/tcp201.zip) and unpack it into this folder.
+If in doubt, you may fetch a fresh copy from [tcp201.zip](https://web.archive.org/web/20040604013649/ftp://ftp.trumpet.com.au/tcp-abi/tcp201.zip) and unpack it into this folder.